STF1998/Desk20/report/backgroundAndMotivation.md

 #### Conceptual scope

-With the use of a visual aid of a glass filling up, our aim is to create a SPA (single page application) that helps reduce procrastination and provides an insight into the critical issue of water scarcity in underdeveloped nations through the work of Asaqua.
-We have focused on providing a simple but effective solution to reducing procrastination with a visual aid as a timer and a competitive aspect by using league tables.
-We have the theme of water running through our application with a link to water scarcity and the work Asaqua does to help improve this in underdeveloped nations.
+With the use of a visual aid of glass-fill animation, our aim is to create a SPA (single page application) that helps reduce procrastination and provides an insight into the critical issue of water scarcity in underdeveloped nations through the work of ASAQUA.
+We have focused on providing a simple but effective solution to reducing procrastination with a visual aid as a timer and a competitive aspect by using league tables between Facebook friends.
+We have the theme of water running through our application given the link to water scarcity and the work ASAQUA does to help improve this in underdeveloped nations.

-Our application is a useful tool that not only provides a solution to help reduce procrastination and increase work productivity but, provides an insight into the work Asaqua does to help improve water scarcity.
+Our application is a useful tool that not only provides a solution to help reduce procrastination and increase work productivity but provides an insight into the work ASAQUA does to help improve water scarcity.
 Thus, our application looks to raise awareness for water accessibility while also provoking changes in studying behaviours in university student populations.

 - For procrastination, we are aiming to provoke a change in behaviour by using a visual aid to help students/employees ensure they are focused on their work and not being distracted by other factors.

 - For Asaqua, we are looking to raise awareness for a critical issue around water scarcity in underdeveloped nations.

-Our initial demographic group is students aged 16-24 including school and university students.
-We realise there is scope to extend this out to employees to help those working from home and tracking their work concentration however given the short timeline of this project we have decided to focus on the demographic we understand the best given we are students ourselves.
+Our initial demographic group is students aged 18-24, including university students.
+We realise there is scope to extend this out to professional workers to help those working from home and tracking their work concentration.
+However, given the short timeline of this project, we decided to focus on the demographic we understand the best given we are students ourselves.

 #### Technical scope

 Prior to the start of the development sprints, we had gained a broad understanding of the challenges that lay ahead and were therefore able to allocate project roles.
-We opted for a 3:2 split with three members (Jati, Gordon and Tom) responsible for back-end and two members (Sam and Hugh) responsible for the Front-end.
-The primary reason for this split was the ambition to use the external Facebook API in our project implementation.
-We expected there to be big challenges with the set-up of our database and APIs (application programming interfaces), having three individuals working on these tasks helped the process.
+We opted for a 3:2 split with three members (Jati, Gordon and Tom) responsible for back-end and two members (Sam and Hugh) responsible for the front-end.
+The primary reason for this split was the ambition to use the external Facebook-API in our project implementation.
+We expected there to be big challenges with the set-up of our database and APIs (application programming interfaces), thus having three individuals working on these tasks helped the process.
 Additionally, having two group members on the front-end enabled us to perfect the user experience and focus on our user group feedback.

-When we embarked on this challenge, most of us were novices when it came to web-development.
+When we embarked on this challenge, most of us were novices when it came to web development.
 Both Hugh and Gordon had previous experience in creating websites for their businesses and charities (H2 Nutrition and Asaqua, respectively) but little experience with projects of this scope.
 As with most projects, the ideation process often provided exciting concepts that were far beyond our reach.
 Hugh and Gordon, with their prior experience, offered good guidance to mitigate an over-ambitious scope.
 We believe that we selected an ambitious MVP to implement but, given the level of support offered by TAs (Teaching assistants), course peers and online forums, we were confident that the project was achievable.

 One of the primary aims, procrastination reduction, is a goal that is very difficult to achieve.
 Social media, persuasive advertisements, and other interesting digital distractions are working against us in trying to reach this outcome.
 To be able to convince the final markers, end-users, and focus group participants of our concept, we had to produce an environment that was enjoyable, distraction-free and offered genuine benefits for reducing procrastination.
 For this, front end-development was crucial.
 We also wanted to be able to display Flocus’s power to encourage interaction and competition and as such, the back-end also had to be highly functional.
 To achieve the desired level of functionality, we had to implement a live dataset that is easily accessible by users.